mapreal19/mapreal19.github.io/_posts/2015-11-18-19-quotes-that-will-empower-you.md

 14. "If you don't like how things are, change it!
 You're not a tree." -- Jim Rohn

-15. "Look at everything as though you were seeing it either for the first or the last time."" -- Betty Smith
+15. "Look at everything as though you were seeing it either for the first or the last time." -- Betty Smith

 16. "Remember, your dreams are as hungry as your demons.
 Make sure you're feeding the right ones" -- Anonymous